-We’ll get to my picks for the best affordable workout clothes for men in a minute, but before we start, I should make something clear about this whole “look good in the gym” thing:
+We’ll get to my picks for the best cheap gym clothes for men in a second, but before we start, I should make something clear:

-Cliché though it may be, the look good, feel good philosophy definitely extends to the gym.
-Once you’re in the groove and feeling pretty good about your fitness, dressing a little better while working out can provide an added dose of confidence – at least it does for me.
+So once you’re in the groove and feeling pretty good about your fitness, dressing a little better while working out can provide an added dose of confidence.

 Price Tag, Shmrice Tag

-Below, I’ve rounded up a few of my favorite places to find affordable men’s workout clothes.
+Below, I’ve rounded up a few of my favorite places to find cheap men’s workout clothes.

 But First, a Quick Note on Fit: